Levridge-Tory/LevridgeIntegrationDocs/docs/about.md

 - Right click on the windows icon and select "Windows PowerShell (Admin)"

-- Enter the following command once Be sure to substitute the local path!
+- Enter the following command once.
+Be sure to substitute the local path!

 >     New-Service-Name"PrintService"-"{Your Local path to project}\PrintService\bin\Debug\PrintService.exe-k netsvcs"